pat-whitrock/gitshoes/README.md

 X - Devise
 X - Add name to user (from Github) and other stuff
 O - Display all available repos of user
-O - Transfer user token to repo upon creation, but allow it to be manually edited after O - Javascript front-end (embedded script tag)
+O - Transfer user token to repo upon creation, but allow it to be manually edited afterw O - Javascript front-end (embedded script tag)

 ## Usage